Both of You, Dance Like You Want to Win!

-is the ninth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by Gainax.
+"Both of You, Dance Like You Want to Win!", also known by the Japanese title is the ninth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by animation studio Gainax.
 The episode, written by Hideaki Anno and Akio Satsukawa and directed by Seiji Mizushima, was first broadcast on TV Tokyo on November 29, 1995.
-The series is set fifteen years after a worldwide cataclysm and is mostly set in the futuristic, fortified city Tokyo-3.
-The series' protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the organization Nerv to pilot a gigantic, bio-mechanical mecha named Evangelion into combat with beings called Angels.
+The series is set fifteen years after a worldwide cataclysm and is mostly set in the futuristic, fortified city of Tokyo-3.
+The series' protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the organization Nerv to pilot a gigantic biomechanical mecha named Evangelion into combat with beings called Angels.
 The episode follows two Nerv mecha pilots, Asuka Langley Soryu and Shinji, who must defeat an Angel capable of splitting into two individuals, Israfel.

 Anno conceived the episode to lighten the tone of the series after the previous episodes, which were characterized by an introspective, psychological mood.
 Shinji Higuchi, who worked with Anno on Nadia: The Secret of Blue Water and is known for his work's humor, drew the storyboards, giving the story a comedic tone.
-The installment contains cultural references to history, religion, films, series and previous works by the Gainax studio.
+The installment contains cultural references to history, religion, films, series, and previous works by the Gainax studio.
 The episode's first broadcast scored a 7.1% audience share on Japanese television, and was well-received by audiences and critics.
-Reviewers appreciated the episode's humor, music score and action, ranking it as one of the best episodes in the series.
+Reviewers appreciated the episode's humor, music score, and action, ranking it as one of the best episodes in the series.
 Particularly positive was the reception given to the second and final clash of the installment, featuring the two mecha Evangelion 01 and 02 synchronized to music, which is also considered one of the best in the anime.